grafana/loki/docs/sources/design-documents/2020-01-Ordering-Constraint-Removal.md

 This allows us two optimzations:

-1) We can store much more data in memory because each block is compressed after being cut from a head chunk.
+1) We can store much more data in memory because each block is compressed after being cut from a head block.
 2) We can query the block's metadata, such as `ts0` and `ts1` and skip querying it in the case of i.e. the timestamps are outside a request's bounds.

 ### Unordered Head Blocks

-The head block's internal structure will be replaced with a tree structure, enabling logarithmic inserts/lookups and `n log(n)` scans. _Cutting_ a block from the headchunk will iterate through this tree, creating a sorted block identical to the ones currently in use.
+The head block's internal structure will be replaced with a tree structure, enabling logarithmic inserts/lookups and `n log(n)` scans. _Cutting_ a block from the head block will iterate through this tree, creating a sorted block identical to the ones currently in use.
 However, because we'll be accepting arbitrarily-ordered writes, there will no longer be any guaranteed inter-block order.
 In contrast to figure 2, blocks may have overlapping data:

 ```
 Figure 3